 Feline asthma is an allergic condition in which the smaller airways that lead into the lungs (bronchi and bronchioles) become inflamed and constrict.
 This constriction prevents air from flowing into the lungs.
-Asthma is an allergic response to inhaled irritants such as aerosol, pollutants, perfumes, smoke, etc. This is a life-long disease that will require medical management.
+Asthma is an allergic response to inhaled irritants such as aerosols, pollutants, perfumes, smoke, etc. This is a life-long disease that will require medical management.

 You can minimize the risk of your cat suffering from another asthma attack by removing some of the inhaled irritants in your household.
 For example, minimizing dust exposure and eliminating tobacco smoke can greatly alleviate your cat’s clinical signs.
 In addition, you may want to consider changing the kitty litter to something that is dust-free, such as shredded newspapers or pelleted litter material.
 The use of perfumes and aerosol sprays should also be minimized.
 Your cat should also be kept indoors (with the windows closed) so that he/she can be monitored closely for any signs of respiratory distress and to prevent exposure to outdoor allergens that may trigger an asthma attack.

 If you notice that your cat is having trouble breathing (i.e. increased respiratory rate of more than 60/minute, increased respiratory effort, open-mouth breathing, blue/gray color of the gums/tongue, etc.) you can try using the Albuterol inhaler immediately as a rescue (1-2 puffs at a time).
 If his/her clinical signs do not improve, you should bring him/her to see a veterinarian immediately for supportive care (i.e. oxygen therapy, steroid injections, etc.).